deosrc/hugo-module-bgg/README.md

 Due to the variations in Hugo themes, the game list filters if shown will likely not be functional.
 The instructions for this will vary, so this section will instead aim to show you what is required so that you can add the correct override.

 1. Create a new layout override for the list page type.
 This will need to be placed at `/layouts/tabletop-games/list.html`.
-(This will be differnet if you have changed the section).
-1. Either in the new layout or globally for your site, ensure the script `assets/js/tabletop-games-list-filter.js` is being loaded or bundled into the page.
+1. Either in the new layout or globally for your site, ensure the script `/assets/js/tabletop-games-list-filter.js` is being loaded or bundled into the page.
-1. For the content of the page, add the filter controls:
+1. For the content of the page, add the filter controls in the desired location:

     ```go
     {{ .Render "list-filters" }}
     ```

-1. Then add the game list:
+1. Then add the game list. **Make sure the data properties are present on the `.game-list-item` element!**

     ```go
     <ul class="game-list">